Open-Email/MailHTTPS-Protocol/README.md

 The SOTN authenticating scheme expects following values to be transferred in the '**Authorization**' HTTP request header:

-- "**hostname**" for which the nonce is intended.
+- "**host**" for which the nonce is intended.
 The host being authenticated MUST reject request for hosts not matching own hostname, as well requests repeating nonce values.

-- "**nonce**": a random nonce, generated locally in the mail client.
+- "**value**": a random nonce, generated locally in the mail client.
 The nonce is a random string of no less than 32 ASCII characters.
 The nonce may not repeat for at least 24 hours with the same service.

 - "**algorithm**": the signing algorithm, consistent with the Mail/HTTPS signing algorithms.